 The academy uses rewards as a strategy to inspire, enthuse and motivate students to fulfil their potential.
-Our aim is for all lessons to be rewards led.
-The use of rewards should be used before sanctions in order to develop a positive ethos in the classroom and around the building.
-Praise and rewards are linked to effort, willingness, co-operation, thoughtfulness, personal achievement etc. and are given when effort is:
+We believe in positive framing so our aim is for all lessons to be rewards-led and, wherever possible, the use of rewards should be used before sanctions in order to develop a positive ethos in the classroom and around the building.
+Praise and rewards are linked directly to our nine-character virtues, which consist of our three core values of Ambition, Determination and Respect, as well as a further six moral, intellectual and civic virtues.